sahar-itw/architecture-itw/README.md

 ## Part one: A new API for the data analyst team
-The data analyst team asks three API routes to you:
+The data analyst team asks four API routes to you:

 1. We need an endpoint to track the number of purchases made by each customer.
 2. We need an endpoint to track the number of times a product is purchased and the money it